jgauffin/Griffin.Data/docs/Configuration/HasOne.md

 }
 ```

-The mappings looks like normal one to one mappings, but with a discriminator configuration:
+The mappings look like regular one-to-one mappings, but with a discriminator configuration:

 ```csharp
 internal class SomeParentMapping : IEntityConfigurator<SomeParent>